-Bihać has less than 60,000 inhabitants, and it lays on the banks of Una River in northwestern Bosnia and Herzegovina and is just 150km’s from Zadar where I live.
-Bihać was once a significant fortification of the Ottoman Empire in the far west and served as a starting point for Ottoman invasions on the borders of Croatia.
+Bihać has less than 60,000 inhabitants, and it lies on the banks of the Una River in northwestern Bosnia and Herzegovina and is just 150km from Zadar, where I live.
+Bihać was once a significant fortification of the Ottoman Empire in the far west and served as a starting point for Ottoman invasions on Croatia’s borders.

-This is one of the most beautiful mosques that you will ever set your eyes on, and it’s super-old – it dates back to around 1266.
-The mosque was a former church, named the Church of St Anthony, and was built in a typical Gothic architectural style; however, when the Ottomans took over the city in the 1500s, it was converted to a mosque.
+This is one of the most beautiful mosques that you will ever set your eyes on, and it’s super old – it dates back to around 1266.
+The mosque was a former church, named the Church of St Anthony.
+It was built in a typical Gothic architectural style; however, when the Ottomans took over the city in the 1500s, it was converted to a mosque.

-The design still bears a lot of the old church features, but there is a fascinating blend of the two religions when you head inside.
-The mosque is very centrally located, so it’s a definite must visit while you’re sightseeing around the center of the town.
+The design still bears many old church features, but there is a fascinating blend of the two religions when you head inside.
+The mosque is very centrally located, so it’s a definite must-visit while you’re sightseeing around the center of the town.

 In the picturesque village of Ostrožac, not too far away from the center of Bihać, you will find Ostrožac Castle.
 This castle goes as far back as the 16th century and was built by the Ottomans.

 Located high on a hill, this is a definite photo moment, and if you visit during the summer months, you can enjoy the odd concert and live entertainment show, so be sure to look out for the summer calendar.

 You can also wander around the grounds, set in the middle of the lushest, and green environment you can imagine.
 If you are traveling with kids, you should save time to saunter around and check out the sculptures.
 My 5-year-old had a blast running from sculpture to sculpture, so I’d suggest you do this at the end of the day to tire little legs out.